DynamoDB Connector

 • dynamodb:UpdateContinuousBackups

-Below is an example AWS Access Policy:
+The following is an example of AWS Access Policy:

-Note: This is an example policy.
 When configuring the connector, the UI, CLI and API all provide the necessary policy templates.

 {